 Ingredients You’ll Need

-• Rice Vinegar: Adds a gentle acidity for lively flavor.
+• Rice vinegar: Adds a gentle acidity that enhances the teriyaki sauce’s complexity.

 How to Make Teriyaki Salmon Rice Bowl with Mango Recipe